theRAPTLab/gsgo/docs/00-dev-log.md

 [ 'onAgentPair', 'Bee', 'touches', 'Honey', '{{expr}}', '[[block]]' ]
 ```

-NOTE the ScriptUnit is comprised of either strings or numbers, so it is completely serialized.
+**NOTE** The ScriptUnit is comprised of either strings or numbers, so it is completely serialized.
 This is our base representation of GEMscript code.
 A complete Script is just an array of ScriptUnits.

 At compile time, **CompileScript** takes a Script (an array of ScriptUnits) and does its keyword processing.
 The algorithm currently just walks the array of ScriptUnits unit-by-unit, performing the following steps on each: